JesusAHB25/Data-Wrangling-of-an-UFO-Dataset/README.md

 ## Key Results

 - **Global Mapping is Ready:** Coordinate cleaning and strict validation mean we can plot all sightings precisely on a world map with no errors, assuring accurate geographic analysis.
-- **The Sighting When and Where is Clean:** By cleaning and converting two date columns, we have a record to accurately note when sightings happened and when they were reported.
+- **The Sighting When and Where is Clean:** By cleaning and converting two date columns, we have a record of when sightings happened and when they were reported.
 - **Categories are Unified:** All shapes and locations are standardised, allowing for reliable grouping.
 - **The Data is Usable:** The rigorous process guaranteed that the remaining rows are complete and valid, ensuring that the analysis phase will produce trustworthy conclusions.